Department of Psychology

 Biography

-Jerome is a first-year doctoral student and a Research Assistant in the CRèMe Lab.
+Jerome is a fourth-year doctoral student and a Research Assistant in the Center for Predictive Analytics.
 His primary interest is in finding new applications for use of the Rasch model in social and educational research.
 His interest in psychometrics and use of the Rasch model was piqued in a course in his MEd. program at UIC, and he has been hooked on Rasch ever since.
 His published works include an analysis of Liberian child nutrition data using the Rasch model.
 A secondary research interest is analyzing disparities in educational achievement of students in public school secondary education.

 Gloria Buame